Jurors: Gwyneth Paltrow not responsible for 2016 ski crash, awarded $1

-PARK CITY, Utah (ABC4) — Jurors in Park City, Utah, ruled in favor of Gwyneth Paltrow in the eight-day trial over a 2016 ski crash at Deer Valley Ski Resort, awarding her $1 Thursday afternoon.
+PARK CITY, Utah (ABC4) — Jurors in Park City, Utah, ruled in favor of Gwyneth Paltrow in the eight-day trial over a 2016 ski crash at Deer Valley Ski Resort, awarding her $1 this afternoon, March 30.

 The jurors ruled that plaintiff Terry Sanderson, 76, was 100% responsible for the crash, despite his claims that Paltrow crashed into him on the slopes, resulting in his four broken ribs and a possible concussion.
 Paltrow’s $1 award for damages came from her countersuit to Sanderson’s.
 Paltrow’s defense team argued that Sanderson actually crashed into Paltrow and that any injuries he sustained were his own fault.